google/node-sec-roadmap/chapter-5/oversight.md

 might give its maintainers useful feedback.

-Linters can reduce the burden on reviewers by enabling computer aided code review --- helping reviewers focus on areas that use powerful APIs, and giving a sense of the kinds of problems to look out for.
+Linters can reduce the burden on reviewers by enabling computer aided code review &mdash; helping reviewers focus on areas that use powerful APIs, and giving a sense of the kinds of problems to look out for.

 They can also give developers a sense of how controversial a review